SebastianLeclerc/quic_experimental/README.md

 Install Mosquitto MQTT Client ```sudo apt install -y mosquitto-clients``` for TCP-testing.

-And setup MQTT over QUIC.
-Note that container does not autostart on boot, default config accepts 0.0.0.0:1883, 0.0.0.0:8883, etc.
+And set up MQTT over QUIC.
+Note that the container does not autostart on boot; the default config accepts 0.0.0.0:1883, 0.0.0.0:8883, etc.

 Useful commands, files:
 ```